 Parents have the right to appeal an unsuccessful enrolment application in writing, providing evidence to substantiate their claim that the criteria have not been applied fairly and equitably.

-A committee, comprising the Principal, the chair or a member of the P&C Association and a staff member of the College, will review all appeals received from out-of-catchment applicants.
+A committee, comprising the Principal, the chair or a member of the P and C Association and a staff member of the College, will review all appeals received from out-of-catchment applicants.

 Any further appeals will be assessed by the Regional Director, who will discuss the merits of the application with the Principal and advise the outcome.